crf8472/libarcstk/BUILD.md

 - git - for testing: to clone test framework [Catch2][2] as an external project when running the unit tests.
 You also need git if you want to build the documentation with [m.css][3] (instead of stock doxygen).
-- Doxygen - for documentation: to build the API documentation in HTML or LaTeX (graphviz/dot is not required)
+- Doxygen - for documentation: to build the API documentation in HTML (graphviz/dot is not required)
-- Python (with virtualenv) - for documentation: to build the documentation with [m.css][3]
+- Python (with virtualenv) - for documentation: to build the documentation in HTML styled with [m.css][3]
 - LaTeX (TeXLive for instance) - for documentation: to build the documentation in LaTeX
 - [include-what-you-use][1] - for development: easily find unused ``include``s